GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

       csync2 -xvvv

       ```
-  - Add a cron on **all nodes** to do the syncing using `crontab -e` :
+  - Add a cron on **all nodes** to sync using `crontab -e`:

-    You can add a regular cron that runs every 5 mins at all nodes like this :
+    Add a regular cron that runs every 5 mins at all nodes like this :

     ```bash

     */5 * * * * csync2 -x

     ```
-    For a more complex add syncronized crons that run in almost a continuous enviorment i.e the first node starts syncing one minuite the other starts the next and so forth.
-At our two nodes situation we would do the following: (**This is a very effective way in syncing data securely.
-However, you must know the size of data being moved and hence program the cron accordingly**)
+    For a more complex method, add syncronized crons that run in a near-continuous environment.
+For example, the first node starts syncing one minute, then the other starts the next, and so forth.
+With the two-node example, we would do the following: (**This is a very effective way to sync data securely.
+However, you must know the size of data being moved and program the cron accordingly**)

     **Node 1** “At every 10th minute from 0 through 59.”